Hospitalization rates remain low

 Testing to expand

-- Testing is now available to all Albertans, whether they
+- Testing is now available to any person without symptoms

-- Expanded testing will provide data to further
+- Expanded testing will provide data to help trace the

-understand the impacts of moving to the next stage of Alberta’s Relaunch
+evidence informs decisions to move to the next stage in Alberta’s Relaunch

 - Starting in early June, Albertans can get four free